Ukraine crisis deepens after rebel vote in east

 More than 4,000 people have been killed in the conflict, which has led to U.S. and European Union sanctions against Russia.

-Chancellor Angela Merkel's spokesman said on Monday Germany found it incomprehensible that "official Russian voices" were talking of recognising the election in eastern Ukraine.
+Chancellor Angela Merkel's spokesman said on Monday Germany found it incomprehensible that "official Russian voices" were talking of recognizing the election in eastern Ukraine.

 Current developments in east Ukraine ruled out any premature lifting of EU economic sanctions against Russia and if the situation worsened, further sanctions may be necessary, spokesman Steffen Seibert said.